jina-ai/examples/cross-modal-search/README.md

 ### Build the docker image yourself

-In order to buld the docker image, please first run `./get_data.sh` or make sure that `flickr8k.zip` is downloaded.
+In order to build the docker image, please first run `./get_data.sh` or make sure that `flickr8k.zip` is downloaded.

 And then just simply run: